smile9565/alx-low_level_programming/0x09-static_libraries/README.md

 static_libraries
-i lear what its mean
+i learn what its mean